ByDr. Brennan Commerford, D.C.·Last reviewed: April 2026

 Cell membrane support as part of a phospholipid complex

 Inositol as phosphatidylinositol plays a structural role in cell membranes.
-Not used for hormonal or metabolic indications in clinical trials.
+It is not the form used in the hormonal or metabolic clinical trials described above.

 Frequently Asked Questions